×

 We asked people in Nantes if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Nantes, it's important to remember that the French value their language and may take offense if you don't at least attempt to speak some basic French phrases.
 Even if your French is not perfect, they will appreciate your effort.
 Avoid being too loud or boisterous in public places.
 The French tend to be more reserved and may view loud behavior as disrespectful.
 In France, it's customary to greet people with a kiss on both cheeks.
 However, this is usually reserved for people who know each other well.
 If you're meeting someone for the first time, a handshake is more appropriate.
 When dining out, remember that the French take their food very seriously.
 Avoid asking for substitutions or changes to the menu, as this can be seen as an insult to the chef.
 It's also important to remember that tipping is not as common in France as it is in other countries.
 Service charge is usually included in the bill, so additional tipping is not necessary unless you received exceptional service.
 In Nantes, as in the rest of France, it's considered rude to interrupt someone while they're speaking.
 Wait for the other person to finish their thought before you start speaking.
 Finally, avoid discussing sensitive topics such as politics or religion unless you know the person well.
-The French value their privacy and may not appreciate being asked personal questions by strangers," said one expat in Nantes.
+The French value their privacy and may not appreciate being asked personal questions by strangers," remarked one expat who made the move to Nantes.

 About the Author

-Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
+Joshua Wood Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
 Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.